jdlib/JDBX/UserGuide.md

 As shown above the `QueryResult` class makes it easy to extract a column value or an array of column values from a result row using the various `col()` and `cols()` builder methods.

-For more complicated cases JDBX provides the `QueryCursor` class which replaces/wraps `java.sql.ResultSet` and allows you to navigate thought the result rows and read values from each row.
+For more complicated cases JDBX provides the `org.jdbx.QueryCursor` class which replaces/wraps `java.sql.ResultSet` and allows you to navigate thought the result rows and read values from each row.

 When positioned on a result row, `QueryCursor` offers similar methods like the builder returned by `QueryResult.row()` to extract values from the row:

-    QueryCursor qc = ...         // a QueryCursor, positioned on a result row (as explained later) qc.col()...                  // first column
+    QueryCursor qc = ...         // a QueryCursor, positioned on a result row qc.col()...                  // first column
     qc.col().getString();        // first column as String
     qc.col(3)...                 // column by index